About OMIs

 3DS OUTSCALE provides only 64-bit official OMIs, but you can create both 32-bit and 64-bit OMIs.

-You can share your OMIs with other users within the same Region.
-This enables these other users to create an instance from the OMI or create a copy of it.
+You can share your OMIs with other accounts within the same Region.
+This enables these other accounts to create a VM from the OMI or create a copy of it.
 The shared OMI still belongs to you.
 For more information, see Modifying the Attributes of an OMI.

 You can also copy an OMI between accounts in different Regions or in the same one.
 Contrary to a shared OMI, the copy of an OMI is independent from the source one, has its own ID and lifecycle, and belongs to the other account.